June 8, 2022

 Certainly, the whole reason many travelers go to Latin America is to see the Amazon, the Galapagos, Patagonia, or the vastness of the Paramo.
 But not in the same proportion as they will now.

 Parks and reserves are by definition socially distant, full of fresh air, and free of all the hassles of highly regulated travel in the cities and beaches.
-They will be the first front that tourism ministries will re-open and receive requisite improvements to make them even more accommodating to post-pandemic travelers.
+They are the first front that tourism ministries reopened and now have improvements to make them even more accommodating to post-pandemic travelers.

 To get ahead of the effects of the pandemic, winter parks in Argentina are already planning economic measures to help them recover from the situation in the upcoming seasons.